Course Reserves Policies

 All requests to place items on reserve must be submitted through Moodle.

-Please see the guide for placing items on physical reserve (books, DVDs, CDs, LPs, etc.)
+Please see the guide for placing items on physical reserve (books, DVDs, Blu-rays, CDs, LPs, etc.)

 Note: In order to comply with copyright laws, the Library will not hold or reserve films that are not originals (i.e. copies).
 If you need assistance locating texts, media, or other original materials, please Ask a Librarian.

-To request that the Library purchase an item to add to the general collection, please contact your subject liaison.
+To request that the Library buy an item to add to the general collection (i.e.you will NOT place this item on reserve for your classes), please contact your subject liaison.

 Making resources available electronically in Moodle

-Material obtained from a website or a subscription database can be linked to directly in Moodle.
+We recommend that you link to course materials obtained from a website or a subscription database directly in Moodle.

 For more details about working with resources in Moodle, please see the Moodle Faculty Resources page, particularly the directions for linking to journal articles from the Library databases (EZProxy).
 You may also work with your subject liaison in order to locate electronic versions of your course materials.